vtex/faststore/docs/wip/what-is-jamstack.md

 >ℹ️ *To make the most of your Store Framework Jamstack project, we strongly encourage you to learn more about the JAMstack architecture by checking out core concepts, such as [pre-rendering](https://jamstack.org/glossary/pre-render/) and [decoupling](https://jamstack.org/glossary/decoupling/).*

-### Why Jamstack for VTEX
+# Why JAMstack?

+By adopting the JAMstack architecture, VTEX Store Framework gives you the foundation needed **to quickly build high-performance stores.**

-There are two main aspects that are impacted positively in our platform as a result of using Jamstack architecture: performance and developer experience.
+This is closely related to two main aspects of JAMstack: improved performance and better developer experience.

 #### Performance